SaiHoYip/SlackBotTest/README.md

 Tells a random joke
 </p>
 <p>
-- /weather
+- /weather <parameter>
-Gets the info on weather for NY and
+Gets the info on weather utilizing the weather api to give you the temperature of a specified location
 </p>
 <p>
 - /message-count